ctwhome/SmartPlay/README.md

 ```
 You can find the workflows.json demo file in the app/sampledata folder of this repository.

+### First time set up (New watch)
+- For a Samsung Galaxy Watch v6 and above.
+  - Activate the watch pairing it with an android phone and the Samsuang Wereable app.
+  - Once you are inside, enable developer options in the watch. (settings -> about the watch -> software information)
+  - Inside that screen, tap several times in the "software information" tile until the message 'developer option enabled' appears.
+  - No you can estart connecting your watch with your computer via cable or wifi. (see steps below)

 ### ⌚️ Installing the application on the device
 Make sure you have adb installed on your computer and the watch is connected to your computer, via usb or wifi.
 Note: I could only install the application via Wifi Debugging, check the notes below on how to install it.